Skip to main content

 Which credit bureau are my on-time rent payments reported to?

-We report your on-time rent payments to TransUnion and Experian.
+We report your on-time rent payments to TransUnion, Experian, and Equifax.
 TransUnion is the same company that does credit & background screening for new tenants on RentRedi.
 They use the information to increase your FICO credit score.
-You can learn more about the TransUnion's ResidentCredit program here. https://www.transunion.com/product/residentcredit
+You can learn more about TransUnion's ResidentCredit program here.

-Why should I report my on-time rent payments to TransUnion and Experian?
+Why should I report my on-time rent payments to TransUnion, Equifax, and Experian?

 Typically, credit bureaus use credit cards and loan payments (such as student or home loans) to assess credit scores.